DidiKuku/DidiKuku/README.md

 <!--
 **DidiKuku/DidiKuku** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Hello!
 <br />

-My name is Svetlana.
+## My name is Svetlana.
 I'm a Jr Data Scientist.

 <br />